-Editor’s Note: The Petrie-Flom Center is now accepting applications for Student Fellowships for the 2016-2017.
+Editor’s Note: The Petrie-Flom Center is now accepting applications for Student Fellowships for the 2017-2018 academic year.
 See our website for more information about applying!

 Last week, the New England Journal of Medicine published a Perspectives article describing the “Immersion Day” it holds for its board members.
 On the Immersion Day, participants don scrubs and shadow front line employees across various parts of the hospital – this might include attending ICU rounds or observing a surgery.
 The day gives board members the opportunity to meet and engage with staff in a meaningful way as they go about their jobs, painting a vivid picture of the issues and concerns that arise on paper in the board room.
 In its third year, the program is a resounding success, garnering rave reviews from the trustees.
 In fact, the hospital has now created an Immersion Day for state policymakers.